Zalexanninev15/CurlMini/README.md

 ## Features

-* Fast execution of curl commands/request
+* Fast execution of curl requests
-* The last executed command is saved in the history and automatically inserted into the text field for the command to be executed again later
+* The last executed request is saved in the history and automatically inserted into the text field for the requests to be executed again later
+* The ability to expand the text field for the command so that you can check the request for indents, unnecessary spaces, or even line breaks, which of course will affect the performance of the command
 * The result of the curl utility is recorded in text fields, and the results can be compared "right in front of your eyes"
-* Commands are recorded in the "command history" and then they can be reused.
-The list is also saved in a file called "commands. log"
+* Commands are recorded in the "requests history" and then they can be reused.
+The list is also saved in a file called "requests.log"
 * The utility performs smart checks and displays progress statuses of work

 ## How to use it?